Working Drafts

 A calm, steady heartbeat.
 Patient.

 I pass a brightly lit 7-Eleven.
-I make a mental note to stop there on the way back for a coffee.
 An employee stands behind the counter, expressionless.
-I wonder if he minds working this early shift.
 I imagine myself working there.
 It looks calm.

-To the left, a long row of bright yellow YouBikes.
+To the left, a long row of bright yellow YouBikes, the color of number 2 pencils.
 A park bench beneath a tree.
-Rows of residential brick buildings on the other side of the wide street.
-No lights on in any of them.
+Across the wide street, residential buildings.
+No lights on.

 I keep walking toward the 101.